MercersKitchen/Music-Player-github.io/Processing-Java Lessons/README.md

      - DIVs, <a href="">tba</a>
 - Procedural Programs, <a href="">tba</a>
      - Checking for ERRORs and Halt-errors
-     - DIVs as arrays
-         - Regular FOR and FOR-each with index
+     - DIVs as arrays, Regular FOR

-         CONTINUE HERE with Enrichment

-     - Enrichment: Nested FORs Populationg matrix
+     - Enrichment: Nested FORs Populating matrix-style DIVs
-     - TBA
+     - Enrichment, advanced: application of Nested FOR in Recursive Programming

+     NEXT Music Symbols ONLY in Music Button DIVs

 - Object Orientated Programming
      - Recursion based on Static DIVs Program, replicating FOR & known iterations from static program, <a href="">tba</a>
-- TBA
+     - NOTE: Enrichment of Any Matrix using Recursion, extension of NESTED Regular FOR

+     NEXT

+     - Recursion of NEXT Music Symbols ONLY in Music Button DIVs

 ---